 %temp% is one of many environment variables in Windows that can open the folder designated by Windows as your Temporary folder, typically located at C:\Users\[username]\AppData\Local\Temp.

 Navigate to C:\Windows\WinSxS\ folder, search for a pending.xml file and rename it.
 You may even delete it.
 This will allow Windows Update to delete pending tasks and build a fresh new update check.
 See if this helps.

 3] Delete contents of SoftwareDistribution folder

 You need to delete all the contents of the Software Distribution folder.
-The Software Distribution folder in the Windows operating system is a folder located in the Windows directory and used to temporarily store files which may be required to install Windows Update on your computer.
+The Software Distribution folder in the Windows operating system is a folder located in the Windows directory and used to temporarily store files that may be required to install Windows Update on your computer.
 It is thus required by Windows Update and maintained by WUAgent.
 It also contains your Windows Update History files, and if you delete them, chances are you will lose your Update history.
-Also, the next time you run Windows Update, it will result in longer detection time.
+Also, the next time you run Windows Update, it will result in a longer detection time.